Photo by Matthew Henry / Unsplash

-Basically, you can manage the evolution the same way you do with your application's source code.
+You can manage the database schema evolution like you do with your application's source code.

 PlanetScale Features

-- Non-blocking schema changes allow users to update database tables without locking or causing downtime for production databases.
+- Non-blocking schema changes: allow users to update database tables without locking or causing downtime for the production database.

-- Backup and Restore: It provides the ability to create, schedule, and restore backups for production and development database branches.
+- Backup and Restore: It allows creating, scheduling, and restoring backups for production and development database branches in case of data loss.

-- Query statistics: Find and optimize long-running queries in your application.
+- Query insights: this allows you to find and optimize long-running database queries in your application.

-- Great Developer Experience: You can manage everything from a Web console or a CLI.
+- Great Developer Experience: You can manage everything in the web console or using the CLI.
 The documentation is excellent, with many tutorials in various languages and technologies.

 Create an account